-Maps of FEMA floodplains within the Project Vicinity are presented at the end of this section on compact disk (CD) as Attachment 7.9A.
-A review of the FEMA flood maps for the Project Vicinity indicated that 3.5 acres near Narrows 2 powerhouse are within the FEMA 100 year flood plain.
-The remaining area within the FERC Project Boundary either is outside of both the 100- and 500-year flood plains or is not mapped by FEMA.
+Maps of FEMA floodplains within the Project Vicinity are presented at the end of this section as Attachment 7.9A.
+A review of the FEMA flood maps for the Project Vicinity indicated that 3.5 acres near Narrows 2 Powerhouse are within the FEMA 100 year flood plain.
+The remaining area within the existing FERC Project Boundary either is outside of both the 100- and 500-year flood plains or is not mapped by FEMA.